Gold vs. Platinum: Which Is the Right Asset for You?

 The Value of Gold

 Gold mining is energy intensive and expensive, but mine production does contribute a small amount to the total world gold supply each year.
-Recycling gold from used electronics also contributes to the gold supply, which is crucial for a metal that is in demand not only from investors but also from industry.
+Recycling gold from used electronics also contributes to the gold supply, which is crucial for a metal that is in demand.

 But industrial demand is not the primary factor affecting overall gold demand.
-The majority of gold demand comes from the investment sector and from jewelers, with significant overlap between the two.
-In countries such as India and China, gold jewelry is a popular investment choice, whereas in the West, investors generally prefer to invest in gold bars or gold coins.
+The majority of gold demand comes from jewelers, with significant overlap between the two.
+In countries such as India and China, gold jewelry is a popular choice, whereas in the West, people generally prefer to buy gold bars or gold coins.

-New financial products such as exchange-traded funds (ETFs) also affect gold demand, as these new funds have to purchase and hold gold in order to back the shares they sell to investors.
-And as the world economy teeters on the brink of recession, investor demand for gold looks set to increase significantly in the coming years, which should send the gold price soaring.
+New financial products such as exchange-traded funds (ETFs) also affect gold demand, as these new funds have to purchase and hold gold in order to back the shares they sell.
+And as the world economy teeters on the brink of recession, demand for gold looks set to increase significantly in the coming years, which should send the gold price soaring.

 The Differences in Gold vs. Platinum